The Last Spritz

 Is Creed Aventus worth $300?

 For a signature scent you wear every day, yes.
 The pineapple-birch profile is genuinely unlike anything in the designer world, and the compliment quality is noticeably different — people don't just say 'you smell good,' they ask what you're wearing.
-If budget matters, Montblanc Explorer gets you 85% of the experience for $35.
+If budget matters, Montblanc Explorer lands in the same fruit-smoke neighborhood for $35.

 What's the difference between EDT, EDP, and Parfum?